Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Fasting insulin clinical illustration showing early metabolic compensation and rising insulin before abnormal glucose develops

 Fasting insulin is one of the most useful early indicators of metabolic health.
-It can reveal how much work the body is doing to maintain normal blood sugar levels—often long before glucose or A1c appear abnormal.
+It can show how hard the body is working to keep blood sugar normal, often years before fasting glucose or A1c start to look abnormal.

 Fasting insulin measures how much insulin the pancreas produces after an overnight fast.
 In a metabolically healthy system, relatively small amounts of insulin are needed to regulate blood sugar.

 As insulin resistance develops, the body compensates by producing more insulin to maintain normal glucose levels.
-This compensation can persist for years before standard markers such as fasting glucose begin to rise.
+That compensation can continue for years before standard markers such as fasting glucose begin to rise.

 Why Fasting Insulin Matters